meshplay/meshplay/docs/pages/guides/infrastructure-management/deploying-sample-apps.md

 language: en
 ---

-Meshery includes a few sample applications to help you explore cloud native infrastructure.
+Meshplay includes a few sample applications to help you explore cloud native infrastructure.
 Each is a collection of microservices for experimental purposes of learning about running workloads in Kubernetes clusters both on and off of a service mesh.
 When deploying a sample app onto your service mesh, your sample application needs will need to be externaally exposed from the cluster, if you would like to access it externally.
 There are a myriad of ways to do this, specific to the service mesh you are using.

 A popular way of exposing your cluster is by using [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/), an API object that defines rules which allow external access to services in a cluster.

 - [Set up Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#the-ingress-resource)
 - [Set up Ingress on Minikube](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/)

-## Deploy a sample app on Meshery
+## Deploy a sample app on Meshplay

 1. Go to the management page of any service mesh and install any of its stable versions.
 <a href="{{ site.baseurl }}/assets/img/adapters/consul/consul-install.png"><img alt="Consul-install" style="width:500px;height:auto;display:flex;padding-top:10px;" src="{{ site.baseurl }}/assets/img/adapters/consul/consul-install.png" /></a>